ishtms/nodebook/src/content/buffers/allocation-patterns.md

 This is the case where buffer pooling is active.

 ```
-- Buffer.alloc(100) x 10000: 3.17ms
+- Buffer.alloc(100) x 10000: 3.11ms
-- Buffer.allocUnsafe(100) x 10000: 1.03ms
+- Buffer.allocUnsafe(100) x 10000: 1.23ms
 ```

-Here, `allocUnsafe` is about **3.1 times faster**.
+Here, `allocUnsafe` is about **2.5 times faster**.
 The cost of zero-filling 100 bytes is small, but repeated 10,000 times, it adds up. `allocUnsafe` just grabs a slice from the pre-allocated pool, which is extremely fast.

 ### Scenario 2 - Medium Allocations (10KB)

 This is just above the default 8KB pool size, so every allocation has to go to the OS.

 ```
-- Buffer.alloc(10240) x 10000: 10.27ms
+- Buffer.alloc(10240) x 10000: 9.65ms
-- Buffer.allocUnsafe(10240) x 10000: 6.06ms
+- Buffer.allocUnsafe(10240) x 10000: 12.84ms
 ```

-The gap is still significant, with `allocUnsafe` being about **1.7 times faster**.
+Interestingly, in this case `allocUnsafe` is actually **1.3 times slower** on this system.
 Here, the overhead is a mix of the `malloc` call itself and the time spent zero-filling the 10KB of memory.

 ### Scenario 3 - Large Allocations (1MB)

 This is where you're handling file uploads, video streams, or other large binary data.

 ```
-- Buffer.alloc(1048576) x 10000: 366.00ms
+- Buffer.alloc(1048576) x 10000: 1151.15ms
-- Buffer.allocUnsafe(1048576) x 10000: 76.75ms
+- Buffer.allocUnsafe(1048576) x 10000: 988.47ms
 ```

-Now look at that. `Buffer.allocUnsafe` is **4.8 times faster**.
-This is a major performance difference.
-The cost of asking the OS for a megabyte of memory is dwarfed by the cost of writing zeros to all 1,048,576 bytes of it.
-366ms is a huge amount of time to spend just allocating memory.
+Now look at that. `Buffer.allocUnsafe` is **1.2 times faster**.
+This is a notable performance difference, though less dramatic than on some systems.
+The cost of asking the OS for a megabyte of memory is still dwarfed by the cost of writing zeros to all 1,048,576 bytes of it.
+1151ms is a huge amount of time to spend just allocating memory.
 If this is in the path of a user request, you've just added significant latency for no reason other than memory initialization.

-When a profiler tells you that you're spending 80% of your CPU time in `Buffer.alloc`, a nearly 5x speedup looks incredibly tempting.
+When a profiler tells you that you're spending 80% of your CPU time in `Buffer.alloc`, even a 1.2x speedup can be tempting.
 It feels like free performance.
 But as we've established, the cost isn't paid in CPU cycles; it's paid in security risk.

 ### `Buffer.from()` Performance

 What about `Buffer.from()`?
 Its performance is entirely dependent on the source.

 ```
-- Buffer.from(1MB string): 2.27ms
+- Buffer.from(1MB string): 1.42ms
-- Buffer.from(1MB buffer, copy): 0.14ms
+- Buffer.from(1MB buffer, copy): 0.24ms
 ```

-Creating a 1MB buffer from a 1MB string takes about **2.27ms**.
+Creating a 1MB buffer from a 1MB string takes about **1.42ms**.
 This is the cost of UTF-8 encoding and copying.

-Copying an existing 1MB buffer takes only **0.14ms**.
+Copying an existing 1MB buffer takes only **0.24ms**.
 This is a highly optimized `memcpy` operation.
 It's incredibly fast, but still a cost to be aware of if you're doing it in a loop.

 These numbers give you a mental model for making decisions.
 Is your allocation size small?
 The performance difference is likely negligible.
 Is it large?
 The difference is massive, and you need to think carefully.
 Is the allocation on a hot path that runs thousands of times per second?
 Even small differences can add up.
 The only way to know for sure is to **profile your application under realistic load**.
 Don't guess.
 Don't optimize prematurely.
 Measure, identify the bottleneck, and then use these numbers to understand the trade-offs of your solution.